 There is a story that Benjamin Franklin proposed the Wild Turkey to be the national bird of the United States instead of the Bald Eagle.

 Yes, he did exalt the virtues of the turkey as “a much more respectable Bird, and withal a true original Native of America” and also decried the bald eagle as “a Bird of bad moral Character.
 He does not get his Living honestly…(and) is too lazy to fish for himself.”
 But sadly, proposing the turkey to be the national bird is just a myth.

-In honor of this famous turkey supporter, I’m naming my turkeys Benjamin and Deborah after Ben and his wife.
-Enjoy this short video from our trail camera of Deborah and Benjamin visiting our pond with their mother Abiah (Ben’s mom).
+In honor of this famous turkey supporter, I’m naming our turkeys Benjamin and Deborah after Ben and his wife.